perfana/perfana-docs/docs/analysing/analysing.md

 ### Select baseline test run
 {: .no_toc }
+Select test run to use as baseline.
+This can be any test run, executed prior to or after the current test run
 ### Select comparison type
 {: .no_toc }
 * Key metrics only: Compare configured key metrics only and use comparison thresholds as specified